 Spider Analyser is available in Free and Pro versions.
 Below are the feature differences between the two versions.

-The free version of the plugin can be installed directly by searching in the WordPress Admin Dashboard plugin repository.
-For the Pro version, please purchase from the link below, then download and upload it for installation.
+The free version of the plugin can be installed directly by searching in the WordPress plugin repository from the backend.